 In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Board has five items that qualify for reporting in this category and are reported only in the governmental activities statement of net position.
-They are differences between expected and actual experience (pension and OPEB), changes of assumptions (pension and OPEB), net difference between projected and actual earnings on plan investments (pension and OPEB), changes in proportion and differences between Employer contributions and proportionate share of contributions (pension and OPEB), employer contributions subsequent to the plan measurement date of September 30, 2022 (pension and OPEB).
+They are differences between expected and actual experience (pension and OPEB), changes of assumptions (pension and OPEB), net difference between projected and actual earnings on plan investments (pension and OPEB), changes in proportion and differences between Employer contributions and proportionate share of contributions (pension and OPEB), employer contributions subsequent to the plan measurement date of September 30, 2023 (pension and OPEB).

 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Board has three items that qualify for reporting in this category and are reported in the governmental activities statement of net position.
+The Board has four items that qualify for reporting in this category and are reported in the governmental activities statement of net position.
 They are the differences between expected and actual experience (pension and OPEB), changes of assumptions (OPEB only), and changes in proportion and differences between Employer contributions and proportionate share of contributions (pension and OPEB).
+The final item is the deferred property tax revenue reported in the governmental funds balance sheet.